Examination Results

 The average Progress 8 score of all secondary schools nationally is 0.
 Schools with a Progress 8 score of below -0.5 are not achieving the minimum standard expected by the Government.
 A score of +0.5 of above shows that pupils in that school are making well above the expected level of progress.

-Our Attainment 8 figure was 45.42
+Our Attainment 8 figure for 2023 was 42.26.

-Our Progress 8 figure is not published yet.
+Our Progress 8 figure for 2023 was -0.33.

 % of students achieving a pass in English and maths